pixperk/quest/README.md

 ```

 ### Quick Install (one-liner)

-> [!INFO]
-> This will download the source code and build quest, not add it to your PATH
+This will download the source code and build quest, not add it to your PATH
 ```bash
 git clone https://github.com/pixperk/quest.git && cd quest && go build -o quest . && ./quest
 ```